-- The Basics: What is a Medical Records Release Form?
+- What is a Medical Records Release Form?

 - Common Release Situations

-2. The Basics: What is a Medical Records Release Form?
+2. What is a Medical Records Release Form?

 A medical records release is a written authorization for health providers to release information to the patient as well as someone other than the patient.
 The federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) and state laws mandate that health providers not disclose a patient’s information without a valid authorization except in limited circumstances as required or permitted by law.